Market Analysts see Astra Space Inc. [ASTR] gaining to $13. Time to buy?

-Astra Space Inc. [NASDAQ: ASTR] loss -0.63% or -0.06 points to close at $9.43 with a heavy trading volume of 3682281 shares.
-The company report on September 1, 2021 that SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Astra Space, Inc. – ASTR.
+Astra Space Inc. [NASDAQ: ASTR] stock went on a downward path that fall over -12.07% on Tuesday, amounting to a one-week price decrease of less than -4.85%.
+The company report on September 8, 2021 that SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Astra Space, Inc. – ASTR.

 The investigation concerns whether Astra Space and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.

-It opened the trading session at $9.36, the shares rose to $9.60 and dropped to $9.20, the range by which the price of stock traded the whole day.
-The daily chart for ASTR points out that the company has recorded -27.18% loss over the past six months.
-However, it is still -16.13% lower than its most recent low trading price.
+The one-year Astra Space Inc. stock forecast points to a potential upside of 30.54.
+The average equity rating for ASTR stock is currently 2.00, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 4.09M shares, ASTR reached to a volume of 3682281 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $2.29 billion, with 46.72 million shares outstanding.
+Compared to the average trading volume of 4.23M shares, ASTR stock reached a trading volume of 8343432 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Astra Space Inc. [ASTR]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ASTR shares is $13.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ASTR stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.